top of page

 Be Part of History

-• Volunteer in Taganga – Join our hands-on program and witness the change with your own eyes.
-From clean-ups to teaching, from recycling to art, you’ll be part of history in the making.
+Join our hands-on program and witness the change with your own eyes.
+From beach cleanups to teaching, from recycling to art, you’ll take part in building something that has never existed here before.

 Two seeds, one shared mission.